alex-kadur/Sammlung_CS50P/README.md

 ---

 ## Content
-This repository holds all my scripts written for *CS50-s-Introduction-to-Programming-with-Python*.
+This repository holds 41 scripts of varying sizes written for *CS50-s-Introduction-to-Programming-with-Python*.
 It was mainly created for the purpose of showcasing my work and keeping it organized and accessible.

 ## About Academic Honesty
 Under no circumstances the code showcased here was created to violate the courses policy on academic honesty and is as well not meant to encourage others to do so.